EarthToAbigail/SonicPi-Workshops/Loops-and-Threads/Exercises.md

 end
 ```

-## Threads
+## Threads :twisted_rightwards_arrows:

 `threads` have a different purpose than loops.
-Threads are different processes happening at the same time.
-They are what allows us to play different loops or sections on top of one another.
+Threads are different processes happening at the same time inside a program.
+They are what allow us to play different loops or sections on top of each other.
 SonicPi can be told to `do something at the same time as something else` by using the `in_thread` keyword followed by the keyword `do`, new line and the code we want to execute at the same time as something else, followed by a new line and the keyword `end`, like so:

 ```
 in_thread do